cncf/research-user-group/org-index/Monash-eResearch-Centre.md

 - In response to uptake and demand from users.
 - As a way of increasing the utilisation of infrastructure & efficiencies in scheduling.
-- As part of a wider service offering of tools for researcher work-flows.
+- As part of a wider service offering of tools for researcher workflows.
 - As a method of improving portability of users workloads across systems and infrastructures.

 **Were you using containers previously before looking at Kubernetes?**